 Dry Eye Treatment on the Gold Coast

-Our optometrists, Andrew Bowden, Nicole Arnold, Cassie Baan and Cleo Yip, have a special interest in diagnosing and treating dry eyes.
+Our optometrists, Andrew Bowden, Nicole Arnold, Lyndon Ferguson and Cleo Yip, have a special interest in diagnosing and treating dry eyes.
 And they understand that tears have several important functions:

 - They wash away debris and waste products from the eye surface.